About this day

 About Emily Grossman

 Emily teaches maths and science and explains science stuff on a range of TV and radio programmes including the panel game-show Duck Quacks Don’t Echo (hosted by Lee Mack).

 Voting for Goats Matt Pritchard, Scientist and Magician

-From TV game shows to General Elections we’re forced to make choices based on numbers.
-In this interactive show the science magician Dr Matt Pritchard will reveal how our brains can be easily tricked and what we can do boost our critical thinking.
-Featuring psychological mind games and misleading maths.
-You’ll never look at an advert the same way again!
+From TV game shows to General Elections we’re often forced to make choices based on numbers.
+In this interactive show Dr Matt Pritchard will reveal how our brains can be tricked and how to boost our critical thinking.

 About Matt Pritchard